-The RRPF recommends that if you are considering this therapy, that your team does follow the work of Dr. Hartnick, Dr. Zeitels et al at Mass General.
-Your clinician should have their contact information, if not we can assist you with that.
+The RRPF recommends that if you are considering this therapy, that your team follows the work on dosing and schedule of Dr. Hartnick, Dr. Zeitels et al at Mass General.
+Your clinician should have their contact information; if not we can assist you with that.
 Their work on this therapy, including suggestions on dosing/scheduling.

 Conclusions and relevance: Intralesional bevacizumab treatment may increase duration of time between surgical procedures and decrease number of procedures per year, while improving voice QOL.